 6. Take a Snowmobiling Tour

-For a thrilling adventure, jump on a snowmobile and go for tour, no experience required.
+For a thrilling adventure, jump on a snowmobile and go for tour, no experience is required.
 Tours run from both the north and south ends of the lake and vary in difficulty depending on your experience.

 Get the thrills of surfing on snow with a machine-powered adrenaline rush!
 Most tours last at least 2 hours, with the chance to extend your adventure.